fendy-g/family-recipes/desserts/magic-squares.md

 ### Directions

 Preheat oven to 350F (325F for glass dish).
 Melt margarine or butter and add to graham cracker crumbs; mix to combine.
-Press buttered crumbs into the bottom of the baking dish.
+Press buttered crumbs into the bottom of a 9"x13" baking dish.
 Pour sweetened condensed milk evenly over crumbs.
 Top evenly with remaining ingredients; press down firmly.
 Bake 25-30 minutes or until coconut is lightly browned.
 Cool thoroughly before cutting.
 Store at room temperature, loosely covered.